Abdelrahman-SW/Set-My-Tasks-Android-App/README.md

 <br></br>

 <h2 align="left">Conclusion</h2>
-The App Not Only Let You To Set Tasks With Data & Time Bul You Can Also Create Tasks With Location Which Let The App Be More Powerful ! 🔥
+The App Not Only Let You To Set Tasks With Data & Time BuT You Can Also Create Tasks With Location Which Let The App Be More Powerful ! 🔥
 <br></br>